robertgshaw2-neuralmagic/nm_projects/Monitoring-Feature/README.md

 DeepSparse Logging is designed to provide maximum flexibility for users to extract whatever data is needed from a production inference pipeline into the logging system of their choice.

-## User Guide

-### Metrics
+## Metrics
-DeepSparse Logging provides access to two types of logging:
+DeepSparse Logging provides access to two types of logging metrics:
-- **System Logging** give operations teams access to granual performance metrics, diagnosing and isolating deployment system health.
+- **System Logging Metrics** give operations teams access to granual performance metrics, diagnosing and isolating deployment system health.
 Examples include CPU utilization and query latency.

-- **Data Logging** gives ML teams access to inputs/outputs (and functions thereof) of each stage of an ML pipeline, supporting downsteam tasks like measuring accuracy and data drift.
+- **Data Logging Metrics** give ML teams access to data at each stage of an ML pipeline, supporting downsteam tasks like measuring accuracy and data drift.
 Examples include raw inputs and projections thereof such as mean pixel value.

-### Logging Configuration
+## Configuration
 DeepSparse Logging is configured via YAML files.
-There are many pre-defined metrics and functions in addition to an extensible interface for adding custom metrics using Python.

-> :warning: System Metric Logging is ***enabled*** by default and the YAML file is used to disable groups of system metrics

-> :warning: Data Metric Logging is ***disabled*** by default and the YAML file is used to specify which data (or functions thereof) should be logged

 <details>
-    <summary><b>System Logging Configuration</b></summary>
+    <summary><b>System Logging</b></summary>
     </br>

-System Logging is *enabled* by default and all metrics are [pre-defined](/README.md#system-logging-metrics).
-Syetem Logging can be disabled globally or at the Group level by adding the key-value pairs with `on` or `off` status.
+System Logging is *enabled* by default and all metrics are pre-defined.
+System Logging can be disabled globally or at the Group level by adding the key-value pairs with `on` or `off` status.

 The following format is used: